nadtakanfuthoem/ec2-curfew/README.md

 # ec2-curfew

-**Automatically start and stop EC2 instances on a schedule using AWS Lambda, EventBridge, DynamoDB, and SNS.**
-Save costs by powering EC2 instances on/off based on tags and scheduled rules.
+**Save costs by powering EC2 instances on/off based on tags and scheduled rules.**

 ---